rrustagi20/rrustagi20.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/rahul_can1.jpg">

 I am a Masters Student at the <a href="https://ece.gatech.edu/">School of Electrical and Computer Engineering at Georgia Tech</a>.
 I work at the intersection of Perception in Robotics and Machine Learning.
-I like to use Computer Vision techniques in Robotics for building  intelligent robotic systems.
+I like to develop algorithms based on differential geometry and leverage them for building  intelligent robotic systems.
+I am advised by <a href="https://faculty.cc.gatech.edu/~chernova/">Dr. Sonia Chernova</a> at the <a href="https://rail-website.vercel.app/">RAIL Lab.</a>

 I received my B.Tech in <a href="https://www.iitk.ac.in/aero/?view=featured"> Aerospace Engineering from IIT Kanpur</a> with my capstone project advised by <a href="https://home.iitk.ac.in/~abhish/">Dr. Abhishek</a>.
 I have minors in Machine Learning, Computer Systems and English Literature.
 I've done research internships at Helicopter and VTOL Lab (2024), Carleton University (2023), WSN Lab (2022).